peteroupc/peteroupc.github.io/approxtheory.md

 - A _modulus of continuity of order 1_ of a function _f_, denoted $\omega_1(f, \delta)$, means a nonnegative and nowhere decreasing function where, for each $\delta\ge 0$, $\text{abs}(f(x)-f(y))\le\omega_1(f, \delta)$ whenever $x$ and $y$ are in $f$'s domain and no more than $\delta$ apart.
 Loosely speaking, $\omega_1(f, \delta)$ gives how much $f$ can vary when $f$ is restricted to a window of size $\delta$ or less.
 The modulus of continuity reflects the "regularity" of $f$; generally, the smaller it is, the more "regular".
 - In this document:
     - $e_i$ is a function such that $e_i(t) = t^i$, so that $e_0(t) = 1$ and $e_1(t) = t$; as an example, if $L(f) = f(0) + f(1)$, then $L(e_1 - x)$ = $(e_1(0) - x) + (e_1(1) - x)$ = $(0-x)+(1-x)=1-2x$.
-    - The notation $\Vert f\Vert$, where $f$ is a function, means the maximum absolute value over the function's domain unless stated otherwise.
+    - The notation $\Vert f\Vert$, where $f$ is a function, means the maximum absolute value over the function's domain unless noted otherwise (for example, where the notation means an operator norm instead).

 <a id=Bernstein_Form_and_Bernstein_Polynomials></a>